yuvilio/frontend-lab/README.md

 - Keep your examples focused on doing one thing.
 Exploring and verifying on some css properties.
 Honing your layout knowledge, or responsive ideas.

+- Feel free to adjust the starter templates that gulp init uses to make your html/scss/js .
+They are in the ```templates/``` folder.

 - Feel free to include common baseline styles in your gulpfile.scss .
 Add them to the loadPath (I have bourbon ones added right now, feel free to comment those out.) and then make use of them with something like```scss  @import '../../sass/some-baseline-styles.scss'; ```

 - Create as many batches and names as you want.
 This is your personal local lab, not a public [codepen](http://codepen.io).
 It is here for you to experiment on whatever "What if I code this?" question that enters your mind.